Freiwillige Selbstkontrolle der Filmwirtschaft: SPIO/JK certificates

 While not obligatory, it is common to display a rectangular, black and white logo with "SPIO/JK geprüft" and the JK certificate granted.
 These movies may be additionally indexed (blacklisted) by the Federal Department for Media Harmful to Young Persons.
-JK/SPIO certified films are usually indexed within a month or two of publication with only a few exceptions, e.g. Virtuosity.

 Structure and mode of operation of the FSK

 Over 190 inspectors work for the FSK on a voluntary, unpaid basis.
 They are appointed by the movie and video industry and the public authorities for three years, and must have experience in dealing with minors or have similar factual knowledge of psychology or media studies.
 The inspectors may not be employed by the movie or video industry, to avoid biased decisions.
 Therefore, when appointing inspectors, importance is attached to the fact that these inspectors should come from different occupational fields and social classes.

 The rating of movies is carried out by various committees.
 These are the Working Committee, which does most of the inspections, the Main Committee, acting as a court of appeal, and the Appeals Committee, for appeals to the youth inspection.
 In practice, the three committees work in parallel.

 The working committees are the first ones in the FSK to inspect each film that is registered.
 Normally each consists of seven inspectors – three from the movie industry and four named by the public authorities – as well as a representative of the country's youth authorities.